poe-currency-monitor/backend/README.md

 ## Deployment

 Deployment have been tested on Ubuntu 18.04 LTS, using `systemd`.
+Please, do not use [`pm2`](https://pm2.keymetrics.io/) as there are some issues when accessing _root_ files such as SSL keys.

 ### Setup environment